androlo/doc-auth/README.md

 # doc-auth

-Example [Ethereum](https://www.ethereum.org/) DApp that is used for signing documents, and checking if documents has been signed.

-Validating a document is done by computing the SHA3-256 hash, and passing the hash into the check function.
-If the hash has been signed, the application will respond by displaying the time and date when the document was signed.
+Example [Ethereum](https://www.ethereum.org/) DApp that allows the deployer to act as a certificate authority by signing hashes using their Ethereum account.

+There are two use-cases for the contract.

+1. Users can load the web-page (locally) and check if a hash is signed by the authority account, or simply load it into the Mist browser and check from there.

+2. The contract can be called from other contracts; for example to validate input, contract bytecode, or other on-chain data.

 ![docauth01.png](./images/docauth01.png)